DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/best-practice/etcd-backup.md

 ### Install the etcdbrctl tool

 To implement ETCD data backup and restore, you need to install the etcdbrctl open source tool on any of the above k8s nodes.
 This tool does not have binary files for the time being and needs to be compiled by itself.
-Refer to the compilation mode: <https://github.com/gardener/etcd-backup-restore/blob/master/doc/development/local_setup.md#build>.
+Refer to [the compilation mode](https://github.com/gardener/etcd-backup-restore/blob/master/doc/development/local_setup.md#build).

 After installation, use the following command to check whether the tool is available: